Workers Compensation Insurance In Michigan

 Michigan Workers Compensation Placement Facility insures a higher percentage of people who would be ineligible or riskier for private insurers so its rates for many businesses may be higher than rates for comparable coverage with a private insurer.

 It uses private insurers as servicing carriers for its business.
-Each carrier uses the Facility’s eligibility and rates to underwrite Facility policies, but each carrier issues policies containing its respective servicing carrier name and logo.
+Each carrier uses the Facility’s eligibility and rates to underwrite Facility policies, but issues policies are containing its respective servicing carrier name and logo.
 Thus, most policyholders coverage is underwritten by one of the top Servicing carriers.
 If you need workers compensation insurance and can’t get it from a private insurer you should contact a Michigan Workers Compensation Agent.

 When is Michigan workers compensation insurance not required?